Chart Color Schemes

 The level of cultural diversity witnessed in Thebarton was found to be above average when compared nationally for a number of language and cultural background related metrics

-Thebarton's population showed higher cultural diversity than most local markets, with 27.5% born overseas and 27.9% speaking a language other than English at home.
-Christianity was the predominant religion in Thebarton, comprising 36.1%.
-Buddhism had a slightly higher representation in Thebarton at 2.4%, compared to Greater Adelaide's 2.1%.
+Thebarton's population shows high cultural diversity, with 27.5% born overseas and 27.9% speaking a language other than English at home.
+Christianity is the predominant religion in Thebarton, accounting for 36.1%.
+Buddhism, at 2.4%, is similarly represented compared to Greater Adelaide's 2.4%.

 Frequently Asked Questions - Diversity